yasuaki640/Terlis-by-pureJS/README.md

-# Tetlis-by-pureJS
+# Tetris-by-pureJS
-Tetlis created by pure JavaScript.
+Tetris created by pure JavaScript.
 (In debugging and refactoring)